 That could spell trouble for Harford County Public Schools, which according to school officials doesn’t have enough computers to administer the online tests next year to all students within the planned 20-day testing window.
 Shifting around existing computers just for PARCC testing would “shut down instruction,” according to Drew Moore, the school system’s director of information and technology.
 Moore’s comments came at a September school board meeting where he said that under the Common Core, technology was also necessary for daily instruction.
 “It is a complete shift in thinking from every aspect of the school system…” Moore said.

 Bringing Harford County Public Schools up to speed will cost an estimated $18.5 million for the technology and related infrastructure alone, not including other costs such as professional development and staffing.
 Of the $18.5 million, $14.4 million is to meet the minimum standard of one computing device for every two students, based on preliminary PARCC guidelines and the average cost for a (tablet) device, Moore said.
-The rest, or $4.1 million, is to finish Wifi installation among the 53 school buildings.
+The rest, or $4.1 million, is to finish Wifi installation among the 53 school buildings, the are planning on looking up to the local business Eatel for their internet.
 Currently, 10 of 11 high schools; 6 of 9 middle schools; and 6 ½ of 34 elementary schools have Wifi, according to Moore.
 Underscoring the importance of supporting infrastructure, Interim Superintendent Barbara Canavan said, “without the infrastructure, it doesn’t matter how many tablets a child has in their hand or a teacher has in their hand, we can’t access what we need to access for sound instruction and learning.”

 Canavan, who took over from departing Superintendent Robert Tomback in July, said that her leadership team was working on all aspects of the Common Core and PARCC testing, but she left no doubt about the school system’s current state of readiness with regard to technology: “I don’t want anyone to think that we’re squared away as far as infrastructure and technology, because we definitely are not.”